benedekrozemberczki/graph2vec/README.md

 ### Requirements

-The codebase is implemented in Python 2.7.
+The codebase is implemented in Python 3.5.2 | Anaconda 4.2.0 (64-bit).
 Package versions used for development are just below.
 ```
+jsonschema        2.6.0
+tqdm              4.28.1
+numpy             1.15.4
+pandas            0.23.4
+texttable         1.5.0
+gensim            3.6.0
 networkx          1.11
-tqdm              4.19.5
-numpy             1.13.3
-pandas            0.20.3
-jsonschema        2.6.0
-joblib            0.11
+joblib            0.13.0
-gensim            3.1.0.
-numpy             1.14.3
 logging           0.4.9.6
 ```